craftcms/docs/docs/commerce/1.x/docs/craft-commerce-orders.md

 accepts an `orderStatus` model.

 ### orderStatusId
-Accepts the id of an Order Status.
+Accepts the ID of an order status.

 ### customer
 A customer Model can be passed to get orders for that customer only. e.g `{% set orders = craft.commerce.orders.customer(craft.commerce.customer).find() %}`